The ATOM Report: Measuring the Open Language Model Ecosystem: The Relative Adoption Metric (RAM)

 RAM shows a clear ranking of recent models over time within as little as 30 days following the model release.
 We tested RAM on a variety of open models released in the last 6 months to showcase models that are over- or under-performing on adoption metrics relative to community excitement.

-For example, using an April 2, 2026 snapshot of Hugging Face data, the RAM framework makes the February 2026 Qwen3.5 rollout easier to compare across scales.
-In the 1--5B bucket, shown in Fig.~\ref{fig:ram_case_studies_small}, \texttt{Qwen3.5-4B} reached 3.45$\times$, 5.29$\times$, and 3.27$\times$ the bucket median at 7, 14, and 30 days.
-This is a strong launch, but not a category outlier because small-model baselines are already high: the 1--5B median was 48K downloads at 7 days, 142K at 14 days, and 722K at 30 days.
-For comparison, DeepSeek OCR (3B) still launched higher within the same bucket, reaching 6.3$\times$ and 9.42$\times$ at 7 and 14 days.
-The clearest breakout model was \texttt{Qwen3.5-35B-A3B}, which reached 16.13$\times$ at 7 days, 11.10$\times$ at 14 days, and 4.54$\times$ at 30 days, placing it among the hottest launches in our reference set.
-In the 100--250B bucket, shown in Fig.~\ref{fig:ram_case_studies}, \texttt{Qwen3.5-122B-A10B} reached 7.86$\times$, 4.94$\times$, and 8.01$\times$ at 7, 14, and 30 days, a notably stronger 30-day profile than its early launch suggested.
-At the giant end, \texttt{Qwen3.5-397B-A17B} reached 3.54$\times$, 6.60$\times$, and 4.57$\times$ at 7, 14, and 30 days.
+For example, using the 2026-Q2 RAM baseline, the RAM framework makes the February 2026 Qwen3.5 rollout easier to compare across scales.
+In the 1--5B bucket, shown in Fig.~\ref{fig:ram_case_studies_small}, \texttt{Qwen3.5-4B} reached 6.97$\times$, 8.93$\times$, 4.80$\times$, and 4.09$\times$ the bucket's top-10 cutoff at 7, 14, 30, and 60 days.
+This is a strong launch, but not a category outlier because small-model baselines are already high: the 1--5B top-10 cutoff was 24K downloads at 7 days, 84K at 14 days, 500K at 30 days, and 1.5M at 60 days.
+For comparison, DeepSeek OCR (3B) still launched higher within the same bucket, reaching 12.68$\times$ and 15.45$\times$ at 7 and 14 days.
+The clearest breakout model was \texttt{Qwen3.5-35B-A3B}, which reached 10.44$\times$ at 7 days, 12.13$\times$ at 14 days, 8.01$\times$ at 30 days, and 8.75$\times$ at 60 days, placing it among the hottest launches in our reference set.
+In the 100--250B bucket, shown in Fig.~\ref{fig:ram_case_studies}, \texttt{Qwen3.5-122B-A10B} reached 7.38$\times$, 4.92$\times$, 7.27$\times$, and 6.71$\times$ at 7, 14, 30, and 60 days.
+At the giant end, \texttt{Qwen3.5-397B-A17B} reached 4.22$\times$, 10.72$\times$, 10.10$\times$, and 5.85$\times$ at 7, 14, 30, and 90 days.

 Outside of Qwen~3.5 and the aforementioned models, there are clear leading and lagging models released in recent months.
-In 100--250B, GPT-OSS 120B and Nemotron Super 120B are clear outliers following their launches, approaching levels to be some of the most-downloaded models of all time: GPT-OSS reached 20.45$\times$ at 7 days and was still at 15.35$\times$ at 180 days, while Nemotron Super 120B opened at 18.03$\times$ and 19.93$\times$ at 7 and 14 days.
-A counter example is MiniMax M2.1, which launched strongly but faded back toward the bucket median, moving from 4.45$\times$ at 7 days to 0.70$\times$ at 90 days.
+In 100--250B, GPT-OSS 120B and Nemotron Super 120B are clear outliers following their launches, approaching levels to be some of the most-downloaded models of all time: GPT-OSS reached 19.19$\times$ at 7 days and was still at 20.31$\times$ at 180 days, while Nemotron Super 120B opened at 16.96$\times$ and 19.38$\times$ at 7 and 14 days and remained at 10.96$\times$ at 60 days.
+A counter example is MiniMax M2.1, which launched strongly but faded back below the top-10 boundary, moving from 4.16$\times$ at 7 days to 0.78$\times$ at 90 days.